conat-us/conat-us.github.io/docs/pricing.md

 # Pricing

-This section describes how the various subscriptions, module and options are priced within the Conatus Platform.
+This section describes how the various subscriptions, modules and options are priced within the Conatus Platform.